igonzaleztak/bank-api-example/README.md

 }
 ```

-In the next piece of code it can be see how an account is stored in this database.
-In this case it can be seen the usage of locks to ensure that only one goroutine access the accounts map at a time.
+In the next piece of code it can be seen how an account is stored in memory.
+In this case, it can be seen the usage of locks to ensure that only one goroutine access the accounts map at a time.
 The type `sync.Map` could have also been used instead of using regular maps with locks.

 ```go
 // CreateAccount creates a new account in the database.